Content Overview

 goldmark:

-unsafe: true # Allow raw HTML in Markdown (default: false)
+unsafe: true # Allow raw HTML in Markdown (default: true; set false to escape it)

 autoHeadingID: true # Add id attributes to headings (default: true)